mdanish0320/teaching-class/JP-BE-PY-batch-2/class_23/assignments/create_blogging_app.md

-### Assignment: Database Design for Blogging Application
+### Assignment: Blogging Application Development

 #### Instructions:
-You are tasked with creating a **database design** for a blogging application.
-This will involve defining the structure of the database, creating tables, and establishing relationships between these tables.
-Use **MySQL Workbench** to create the database, tables, and relationships, then export the database as an `.sql` file and generate an **Entity-Relationship Diagram (ERD)** for review.
+You are tasked with creating a **blogging application** that will allow users to create, manage, and interact with blog posts.
+The application will support different user roles, including superusers and authors, and will have features such as categorizing posts, commenting, and liking both posts and comments.
+You will need to implement APIs to handle these functionalities and ensure that the application meets the defined requirements.

+You must also implement features that allow authors and superusers to see various statistics related to posts, comments, and likes.

 ### Requirements:

-The blogging application needs to support multiple users with different roles (e.g., authors, superusers, moderators), posts, categories for organizing content, comments, and the ability to like both posts and comments.
-One key feature is that each post can have **one owner** and **multiple co-authors**.

-Use these requirements as hints to guide your design.
+The blogging application must meet the following functional and non-functional requirements:

 ---

-### Key Features (Hints):
+### Key Features:

-- The application will have different types of users such as:
+- **User Roles**:
+  - **Superuser**:
-    - **Superuser**: Has full control over the platform, can manage all content and users.
+    - Can manage all content and users.
+    - Can view the total number of posts, the total number of comments, and the total number of likes across the entire platform.
+  - **Author**:
+    - Can create, update, and delete their own posts.
+    - Can view the total number of posts they've created.
+    - Can view the total number of comments and likes for each of their posts.
+    - Can add co-authors to their posts.
+  - **Moderator**:
-    - **Moderator**: Can moderate content such as posts and comments.
+    - Can moderate content such as posts and comments.
+  - **Reader**:
+    - Can view blog posts, like posts and comments, and leave comments.

+---

+### Application Features:

+1. **Authentication and Authorization**:
+   - Implement user registration and login.
+   - Ensure role-based access control (RBAC) so that different users have access to only their permitted features.

+2. **Blog Posts**:
-    - **Author**: Can create, update, and manage their own posts.
+   - Authors can create and manage their own blog posts.
-    - **Reader**: Can only view the blogs, like the blog/comment and provide comment.
-  - The blog will consist of posts written by users (specifically authors).
-  - Each post will have one **owner** (the main author) but can also have **co-authors** who contribute to the post.
+   - Each post should have one **owner** (main author) but can also have **co-authors**.
-  - Each post can belong to one or more **categories** for better organization.
+   - Posts can belong to one or more **categories**.
+   - Posts should display the total number of **comments** and **likes**.
+   - Superusers can view all posts across the platform.

+3. **Categories**:
+   - Posts can be organized by categories.
+   - Users should be able to view posts by category.

+4. **Comments**:
-  - Logged in Users can comment on posts.
+   - Logged-in users can comment on posts.
+   - Users can like comments.

+5. **Likes**:
+   - Logged-in users can like posts and comments.
+   - Each post and comment should display the number of likes it has received.

+---

+### Author Statistics:

+- Authors should be able to view:
+  - The total number of posts they have created.
+  - The total number of comments on each of their posts.
+  - The total number of likes on each of their posts.

+### Superuser Statistics:

-  - Logged in Users should be able to like both **posts** and **comments**.
+- Superusers should be able to view:
+  - The total number of posts created on the platform.
+  - The total number of comments on all posts.
+  - The total number of likes across all posts and comments.